wvanderp/notes/Travel/Japan/Tours/G Adventures - Japan Family Journey From Ancient to Modern Times.md

 # Day 5: Nagano

 Nagano is home to the Japanese macaque, or snow monkey — one of the only primate species that can survive below freezing temperatures.
-Venture to [[Jigokudani Yaen Koen (Snow Monkey Park)]] to watch these furry simians scampering about the rocks or taking a soak in one of the thermal pools, fed by natural hot springs.
+Venture to [[Jigokudani Monkey Park]] to watch these furry simians scampering about the rocks or taking a soak in one of the thermal pools, fed by natural hot springs.
 Then head into Nagano city to explore the 7th-century Buddhist temple of [[Zenkoji]], home to the very first Buddha statue brought to Japan.

 Wear your comfortable shoes - today we will get around by public bus, metro, train, and on foot.